vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Unused workers are automatically destroyed.
 This command will trigger the check immediately.

+`trash-bin` dataset add *dataset*
+  Add custom dataset to its pool's trash bin.
+This can be used for user-created datasets outside of `osctld`'s control.
+The dataset is placed in the trash bin and later destroyed.

 `trash-bin prune` [*pool...*]
   Empty the trash bin on all or selected pools.